-The MCIMX27/MCIMX27L (i.MX27 and i.MX27L) Multimedia Applications Processors represent the next step in low-power, high-performance applications processors.
-Unless otherwise specified, the material in this data sheet is applicable to both the i.MX27 and i.MX27L processors and is referred to singularly throughout this document as i.MX27.
+The i.MX27 and i.MX27L (MCIMX27/MX27L) Multimedia Applications Processors represents the next step in low-power, high-performance application processors.
+Unless otherwise specified, the material in this data sheet is applicable to both the i.MX27 and i.MX27L processors and referred to singularly throughout this document as i.MX27.